 If “extenuating circumstances” existed at any school, the matter would be presented to the board prior to graduation activities.

 Students would be expected to participate in all graduation activities.
+After all, this is one of the most important moments of their young lives.
+This is part of the reason why many parents opt to immortalize the moment with the assistance of senior portraits Austin.
 Graduation apparel would be determined by the administration of each school and would be the personal expense of each student.

 Any fees required for graduation ceremonies would be waived for students who are eligible to receive free or reduced-price lunches.
 In such cases, the school would assume responsibility for payment of fees.

 Graduation ceremonies would be physically accessible to all students, their parents, guardians and other interested persons.

 Students who do not wish to participate in graduation activities would have to notify the school principal in writing at least five days prior to graduation day.
 Non-participating students would receive their diplomas or certificates from the principal’s office within one week of graduation day.

 The ceremony and all included activities would not be religious in nature.

 The content of any students’ speeches would not reflect the endorsement, sponsorship, position or expression of the school, employees or board.

 James “Bo” Griffin, superintendent of Millington Municipal Schools, would develop procedures to ensure that students are recognized at graduation ceremonies for the following achievements:

 (4) District distinction